serverlesspolska/serverless-iam-test-helper/README.md

 * Tests are executed locally against **real** services in the AWS cloud
 * Works in your CI/CD pipeline
 * Easier & faster development
-* Easier modification of the project: IAM Role tests protect against *regression* bugs in case
+* Easier maintenance of the project: IAM Role tests protect against *regression* bugs in case of modification

 # Example
 Working example is included in the [serverless-hexagonal-template](https://github.com/serverlesspolska/serverless-hexagonal-template) project.
 Follow instruction on its website to deploy your own project.